-This post is a sponsored collaboration between Don’t Forget To Move and Online Visa.
+This post is a sponsored collaboration between Don’t Forget To Move and Handy Visa.
 All views expressed are our own and true to our belief in open and honest travel reporting.

 Saudi Arabia is opening its doors to tourism.
 Citizens of 49 countries are now able to apply for and obtain a Saudi Arabia e-visa online.
 Considering Saudi Arabia has generally been closed off from foreign travel, this announcement is unprecedented, but falls in line with the country’s Saudi Vision 2030.

 Crown Prince Mohammed bin Salman hopes to receive 100 million tourists by 2030 and hopes to rank as one of the top 5 countries in the world for tourism.
 But while the allure of visiting a country unspoiled by overtourism, it’s important to note the pros and cons of visiting such a controversial destination.

 It’s also important to note that the current global pandemic of COVID-19 has made it difficult for some countries to visit Saudi Arabia.
 Before planning a trip to Saudi Arabia, or making any future travel plans, it’s important to research the latest travel restriction information.
 For US travelers to Saudi Arabia it’s always best to read up on the latest alerts and messages.

 Before we get to the controversial stuff, let’s find out the logistics first.
 The Arabia Saudi Visa allows citizens from 49 countries, including the United States, Australia, Japan, China and most of Europe, to apply.
 If your country is not on the list, you’re welcome to contact the Saudi embassy to see if you can apply as an individual case.